Teorija/Teorija/README.md

 ### About Me

+Hi i'm Nik,

-Hi i'm nik, a 3rd year computer science student at Ryerson University with an interest in robotics, machine learning, computer vision and creating visual simulations.
+A 3rd year computer science student at Ryerson University with an interest in robotics, machine learning, computer vision and creating visual simulations.

 ### Currently Learning